vicgalle/gpt-j-api/README.md

 python3 serve.py
 ```

-Then, you can go to http://localhost:5000/docs and test the API!
+Then, you can go to http://localhost:5000/docs and use the API!